brendt/stitcher.io/src/content/book/08-view-models.md

 ## View models in Laravel

 The previous example showed a simple class with some methods as our view model.
-This is enough to use the pattern, but within Laravel projects, there are a few more niceties we can add.
+This is sufficient to use the pattern, but within Laravel projects there are a few more niceties we can add.

 For example, you can pass a view model directly to the `view` function if the view model implements `Arrayable`.